Working with Actors

 The Non-SAG Route

 Sometimes it will seem much easier and less complicated to have your production be non-SAG.
 By far, the majority of CalArts productions go down this route.
 But there are certain things to keep in mind working non-union: will the talent of non-union actors bring your story to life the way you envision it?
-Will the fact that the actors are not professionals add extra time on your set?
-The answer to many of these questions is sometimes…yes.
-So be aware and plan into your production schedule the extra time that it may take to deal with non-professionals in pre-production and on the set.
+Will the fact that the actors are non-professionals add extra time to your set?
+So be aware and plan into your production schedule the extra time that it may take to deal with non-professionals in pre-production and on-set.
 Time management is the most important part of any production, and thinking ahead is crucial to success.
 Understanding the personalities, wants, and desires of those you work with can sometimes be the difference between success and failure.

 The Flip Side is Interesting